kvarak/dnd/docs/_Classes/bard.md

 The Pathfinder chroniclers are wide-ranging raconteurs and heralds, tale-tellers and story-spinners who form and shape the views of history and public opinion across the face of Golarion.
 Commonly known by their wayfinders, the Pathfinder chroniclers are recorders of great deeds, but ones who do not fear getting their hands dirty in the midst of the action.
 While they rarely write themselves as the stars of their tales, they are always found near adventure and romance.
 Commoners delight when a Pathfinder chronicler comes to town, bearing news, gossip, or favorite tales of yore.

 #### Spellcasting Focus
 You can use an arcane focus or a musical instrument as a spellcasting focus for your spells.

-### Bonus Proficiencies
+### Bonus Skills
-When you become a Pathfinder chronicler at 1st level, you gain proficiency with Scribe’s tools and History.
+When you become a Pathfinder chronicler at 1st level, you add *History* to your class skills and gain 1 skill point to spend on it.

 In addition you are given a Wayfinder, a magical compass that, when attuned, always points north and allows you to cast ***light*** at will.

 ### Deep Pockets
 A Pathfinder chronicler collects items as well as lore, picking up small amounts of this or that throughout her travels.
 You may carry up to 10 pounds of unspecified equipment worth up to 10 gp per class level.
 This can be any kind of nonmagical gear that can reasonably fit into a backpack.
 At any later time, as a ***action***, you may dig through your pockets to retrieve an item you specifies at that time, deducting its value from the allocated amount of cost and weight.
 When either cost or weight reaches 0, you can retrieve no more items until you refill your deep pockets by spending a few hours and 10 gp in any settlement.